grafana/mimir/docs/sources/reference-http-api/_index.md

 GET,POST /ingester/flush
 ```

-Triggers a flush of the in-memory time series data (chunks or blocks) to the long-term storage.
-This endpoint triggers the flush also when `-ingester.flush-on-shutdown-with-wal-enabled` or `-blocks-storage.tsdb.flush-blocks-on-shutdown` are disabled.
+This endpoint triggers a flush of the in-memory series time series data to the long-term storage.
+This endpoint also triggers the flush when `-blocks-storage.tsdb.flush-blocks-on-shutdown` is disabled.

-This endpoint accepts `tenant` parameter to specify tenant whose blocks are compacted and shipped.
-This parameter may be specified multiple times to select more tenants.
+This endpoint accepts a `tenant` parameter to specify the tenant whose blocks are compacted and shipped.
+This parameter might be specified multiple times to select more tenants.
 If no tenant is specified, all tenants are flushed.

-Flush endpoint also accepts `wait=true` parameter, which makes the call synchronous – it will only return after flushing has finished.
-Note that returned status code does not reflect the result of flush operation.
+The flush endpoint also accepts a `wait=true` parameter, which makes the call synchronous, and only returns a status code after flushing completes.

+> **Note**: The returned status code does not reflect the result of flush operation.

 ### Shutdown